 - Our lesson plan for the supervising teacher

-Now the plan is import.
 Each step of the way we could refer back to our plan.
 Look at the information and remember exactly what part of the lesson we were at and how much time was left for each rotation.
-A quick one second glance was only necessary because we knew it almost like the back of our hand.
+A quick one-second glance was only necessary because we knew it almost like the back of our hand.

 We pulled off the lesson that day without a hitch, transitions could have been tighter but I found the activities I would help other people on I was more confident, demonstrated lead teaching abilities, and used ICT like my Spotify playlist to compliment the lesson (rather than distract from it).